Langley Mill Academy is part of Djanogly Learning Trust.

 Our enquiry-question based strategy, which requires pupils to embed knowledge to answer questions, takes children on a journey of memorable and meaningful learning culminating in authentic outcomes - which leave a legacy.
 We have designed an enquiry question, within themes for each term, that introduces pupils to their history & geography enquiries.

-Every week, within a term, will have a 'sticky knowledge' question that all pupils will learn to answer.
+Every week, within a term, will have a history or geography 'sticky knowledge' question that all pupils will learn to answer.
 Teacher's medium term planning, detailing the ten questions, will use our Key Knowledge Progression Documents to build knowledge across a topic and relate back to prior learning in order to form a fully cohesive unit of learning, which will be assessed through the ten sticky knowledge questions.
 Tier 3 vocabulary will be taught, acquired & then required to answer the sticky knowledge question.

 We display the ten questions in every classroom and add work and comments as pupils move through the sequence of learning.
 We quiz our pupils on these questions during the term, checking at the mid-point that pupils have acquired and retained knowledge from the first five weeks.
 This allows teachers to assess for learning, and adapt teaching if required.